WolffM/hadoku-resume-bot/RESUME_BOT_PROJECT.md

 **Notes**:

-- Can use hardcoded colors/styling for MVP
-- Basic rate limiting acceptable (localStorage counter or simple backend throttling)
 - Focus on functionality over polish
-- System prompt stored in `.env` for now, will migrate to key vault in future phase
+- System prompt stored in `.env` for local testing

 ---